stephenajulu/julzinsight.co/content/solutions/mosbi.md

 ---

 ## 🧠 What It Is
-Julz Insight’s Managed Open Source Business Infrastructure replaces fragmented tools and fragile workflows with a unified, modular system—designed, deployed, and managed for scale.
+Julz Insight’s Managed Open Source Business Infrastructure replaces fragmented tools and fragile workflows with a modular system, designed, deployed, and managed for scale.

-We architect your business backbone using open-source technologies: ERP, CRM, documents, automation, dashboards, and governance.
+We architect your business backbone using open-source technologies: ERP, CRM, documents management, automation, dashboards, and governance.
 All integrated, secure, and tailored to your growth.

 ---

 ## 🔍 Who It’s For
-- Expensive essential software
+- Business owners with budget contraints
 - Founders scaling past tool chaos
 - Enterprises seeking sovereignty and automation
 - Teams who are tired of SaaS lock-in and operational drift